Muhammad ibn Maslamah: Under the Rashidun Caliphs

+Under Umar

 In 638, Caliph Umar sent Ibn Maslamah to the newly founded settlement of Kufa.
 Sa'd ibn Abi Waqqas, hero of Battle of al-Qadisiyyah and Siege of Ctesiphon (637), had built a public citadel next door to his own house.
 The noise from the nearby market was so deafening that Saad had built a locked gate into the citadel, which prompted the Caliph to send Ibn Maslamah to destroy the gate, which he did by setting fire to it.
 He refused all of Sa'd's offers of hospitality, but handed him a letter from Umar reminding him that the citadel should be available to the public and suggesting that he move his house.
-Saad didn't believe in the letter and denied that Umar would make such remarks.
+Sa'd didn't believe in the letter and denied that Umar would make such remarks.
 Ibn Maslamah did not have enough supplies for his homeward journey.
 Later, in 642 Ibn Maslamah continued his job as the Caliph's personal overseer, investigating any complaints across the caliphate realm.
 Until he found more complaints against Sa'd in Kufa, then Ibn Maslamah was sent to back Kufa to investigate.
 He visited all the local mosques and heard all the complaints in public.
 Nearly everyone expressed satisfaction with Saad's conduct as governor; but eventually there was an accusation that he did not lead the prayers correctly and spent too much time hunting.
-Ibn Maslamah took Sa'd and his accusers back to Umar, which later led to Sa'd being proven innocent while the accuser was only spreading rumors, although Umar kept on replacing Sa'd as governor.
+Ibn Maslamah escorted Sa'd and his accusers to Umar, which resulted in Sa'd being cleared of all charges after the accusations were revealed to be groundless; nonetheless, Umar later replaced Sa'd as governor.